-Sakhalin 2, the first LNG project in Russia which started in 2009 (11 mtpa), is the main export contributor apart from the recent Yamal project.
-In the fourth quarter of 2017, Russia started the first phase of the Yamal LNG project and commenced its first phase of production with a nameplate capacity of 5.5 million tons.
+Sakhalin 2, the first LNG project in Russia which started in 2009 (11 mtpa), is the main export contributor apart from the recent Yamal project In the fourth quarter of 2017, Russia started the first phase of the Yamal LNG project and commenced its first phase of production with a nameplate capacity of 5.5 million tons.
 The second and third train of the project came online in July 2018 and November 2018 respectively.
 The third train of the project commenced operations a year ahead of schedule and the project has added an aggregate capacity of 16.5 million tons to the global LNG production.
 In 2019, Russia added 0.7 mtpa of capacity and the country's LNG exports surged 32.1 percent to 21.4 million tons with Yamal LNG project ramping up to full capacity.
+Russia LNG exports have increased in recent years with Yamal LNG project ramping up its full capacity.
+The ongoing Russia-Ukraine war did not impact Russian LNG exports in 2022 as the country registered growth of 8% in 2022 on the previous year.
+Russia LNG exports increased 8.1% compared to the previous year.